Check out more services on the website of Emirates Health Services.

 The ‘Mutabah’ system accurately and quickly identifies overweight school students on an annual basis and provides information on the food pattern the student should follow along with the level of physical activity to achieve and maintain a healthy weight.

 Ministry of Health and Prevention launched several initiatives for the benefit of senior people.
-One of these initiatives is to create a database to monitor the life expectancy of older persons in the country and expand the healthcare programmes and services especially home care services.
+One of these initiatives is to create a database to monitor the life expectancy of older persons in the country and expand the healthcare programmes.

 Ministry of Community Development provides primary healthcare and social, psychological and physical therapy to UAE nationals who are at least 60 years at the elderly care centres or through their home care programme.